 Read more about the PREIS grantees here.

-A performance measurement system is being implemented in 2012 to track standard measures across all TPP grantees.
+A performance measurement system was implemented in 2012 to track standard measures across all TPP grantees.
 Performance measures include grant-level measures of the processes and accomplishments of the project and participant-level measures of the perceived impact of the program on the young people that it serves.
 In addition, the system involves multiple levels of evaluations.
 Read more.

 For additional strategies and approaches, please see here.